Pankaj1662005/operating-system/README.md

 # operating-system

-Operating-System-Mini-Project-ATM
+here you will find 2 projects created by me for my class project in my 2nd year Operating-System-Mini-Project-ATM
+FIRST COME FIRST SERVE
 ATM Transaction using Shell Scripting

 OBJECTIVE: The prime objective of this mini-project is to enable the user perform various transaction operations based on the balance available in the user’s account.
 Other objectives may include: